 After a large project has been completed or a major accomplishment has been made, it establishes a strong impetus in negotiating a salary.
 As long as your input is still fresh in the mind of the manager, and you can see your business contribution being felt, your request has the highest credibility and relevance.

-Avoid demanding increment when the company is laying off, or implementing a budget reduction or some other financial strain.
+Avoid demanding an increment when the company is laying off, or implementing a budget reduction or some other financial strain.
 Equally, do not arrange such talks right after your manager has been involved with challenging circumstances or when the manager is in a very hectic schedule and is unable to give your request the necessary attention.

-Think about your own time schedule too.
+Think about your own time schedule, too.
 In the event that you had a less than a year old raise, you will require very good reasons to have another increase.
 The majority of companies anticipate a 12-18 months interval between increases unless there has been a marked shift in duties or performance.

 Mastering the Art of Professional Self-Advocacy

-Share your accomplishments based on the structure that you developed during your preparation emphasizing concrete cases and measurable outcomes.
-Instead of taking individual credits in team successes, use such words as I contributed to or My work led to.
+Share your accomplishments based on the structure that you developed during your preparation, emphasizing concrete cases and measurable outcomes.
+Instead of taking individual credit for team successes, use such words as “I contributed to” or “My work led to.”
 This is a confidence approach that exhibits the right level of awareness of working with others.

 Relate your previous successes to future opportunities by talking about future projects, future goals that you are pursuing, and how you can increase your input to the organization.
 This prospective view puts your raise as an investment in further value creation, and not payment of past work only.